 Metal Shark will build the patrol vessels in its shipyard complex in Franklin, Tennessee, US, and deliver them to the Dominican Republic, El Salvador, Honduras, Costa Rica, Guatemala and other US allies.

 The NCPVs can be deployed in a range of missions, including search-and-rescue (SAR), maritime patrol, counter-narcotics and maritime security.

 85 Defiant NCPV design

 The 85 Defiant NCPV is based on the Damen Stan Patrol 2606 platform.
 The base design has been enhanced by Metal Shark to achieve crew-friendly functionality.
-The all-welded aluminium vessel will integrate deep V-hull with raked bow, wide inverted chines and spray rails.
+The all-welded aluminium vessel will integrate a deep V-hull with raked bow, wide inverted chines and spray rails.
 It will offer superior durability and seakeeping, large payload capacity, and economical operations.

-The wheelhouse of the vessel will have pillarless glass and large spotter windows for high field of view.
+The wheelhouse of the vessel will have pillarless glass and large spotter windows for a high field of view.
 It will be fitted with openable side and aft pilothouse windows to enable crew communication during docking and manoeuvring beside another vessel.